Johan Cruyff: In popular culture

+Cruyff had a small hit (number 21 in the charts) in the Netherlands with "Oei Oei Oei (Dat Was Me Weer Een Loei)".
+Upon arriving in Barcelona, the Spanish branch of Polydor decided to release the single in Spain as well, where it was rather popular.
 In 2004, a public poll in the Netherlands to determine the greatest Dutchman ("De Grootste Nederlander") named Cruyff the 6th-greatest Dutchman of all time, with Cruyff finishing above Rembrandt (9th) and Vincent van Gogh (10th).
 In 2010, the asteroid (minor planet) 14282 Cruijff (2097 P-L) was named after him.
 The International Astronomical Union (IAU) officially ratified the naming of Cruijff on 23 September 2010.
 After Josef Bican and Ferenc Puskás, Cruyff is the third football player to have an asteroid named after him.